Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Convergence Analysis

 \subsubsection{Local SGD}

-Stich \cite{Sebastian2019} and Yu et al. \cite{Yu2018ParallelRS} provided a concise convergence analysis for local SGD, showing this method has convergence guarantees with reducing communication cost.
-In \cite{NIPS2019_9288}, Haddadpour et al. strengthened the convergence analysis for local SGD, and showed that local SGD can be far less expensive and applied far more generally than current theory suggests.
-They proved that for loss functions that satisfy the Polyak-Łojasiewicz condition, $O((pT )1/3)$ rounds of communication suffice to achieve a linear speedup, that is, an error of $O(1/pT)$.
-Patel and Dieuleveut \cite{NIPS2019_9512} proposed a non-asymptotic error analysis which enables the comparison to one-shot averaging and mini-batch averaging, provided adaptive lower bounds on the communication frequency and showed that the local-SGD could reduce communication by a factor of $O(\frac{\sqrt{T}}{N^{3/2}})$.
+Stich~\citep{Sebastian2019} and Yu et al. ~\citep{Yu2018ParallelRS} have provided a concise convergence analysis for Local-SGD, demonstrating that this method has convergence guarantees with reducing communication costs.
+In~\citep{NIPS2019_9288}, Haddadpour et al. strengthened the convergence analysis for Local-SGD and showed that it can be far less expensive and more generally applicable than the current theory suggests.
+They proved that for loss functions that satisfy the Polyak-Łojasiewicz condition, $O((pT )1/3)$ rounds of communication suffice to achieve linear speedup with an error of $O(1/pT)$.